American Recordings (record label): Distribution

 Rubin signed a distribution deal with Columbia Records in 1997, which distributed the label's titles until 2001.
 That year, Universal Music Group, through its Island Def Jam Music Group division, took over distribution.
 In 2005, with the exception of the recordings of Johnny Cash, the label returned to the aegis of Warner Bros.
 Records.
 Non-US distribution was handled by Sony Music Entertainment until the deal with Columbia expired.

 In 2007, Warner Bros.
 Records, which was American's home from 1990 to 1997, acquired the rights to the extensive American Recordings catalog, which included Johnny Cash, The Black Crowes, The Jayhawks, Slayer, and Danzig.
 However, American's current roster (except Tom Petty) was transferred to BMG successor Sony BMG (now known as Sony Music Entertainment) in mid-2007 after a legal battle between Warner and Rubin over the details of their former arrangement, in which American Recordings would sign and provide creative services for artists, while Warner Bros. was only to handle promotion, sales, marketing, and distribution because Rubin was prompted to move his label with his appointment to co-chairman of Columbia Records in the spring of 2007.

 In 2012, Rick Rubin, upon his exit from Sony Music Entertainment, signed a new deal with Universal Republic Records (now Republic Records) for a new incarnation of American Recordings.
 The first albums to be released under this new deal were ZZ Top's La Futura and The Avett Brothers' The Carpenter.
-During this period, American moved all of its catalog to Universal Music Group, the exceptions being System of a Down, which remained with Columbia Records & Sony Music Entertainment, plus Chino XL's Here To Save You All and Tom Petty's Highway Companion, which remained with Warner Records & Warner Music Group.
+During this period, American moved all of its catalog to Universal Music Group, the exceptions being System of a Down, which remained with Columbia Records and Sony Music Entertainment, plus Chino XL's Here To Save You All and Tom Petty's Highway Companion, which remained with Warner Records and Warner Music Group.